Skip to Main Content

 Folder Upload

 On the UVA Dataverse repository, LibraData, you can upload files from a local folder and subfolders and keep the folder structure.
 To do this, you first must create a dataset (you can create one without any files) and save the dataset.
 On the newly created dataset page click "Upload Files".
 Next, click the “Upload a Folder” button.
 A new webpage opens where you click "Select a Directory" to select the folder you wish to upload.
+By default all files and sub-folders will be uploaded.
 You can select/unselect specific files from the folder, finally click “Start Uploads”.

 Refresh your dataset page, to see the uploaded files.